kedro-org/kedro-plugins/kedro-datasets/docs/api/kedro_datasets_experimental/index.md

 [rioxarray.GeoTIFFDataset](rioxarray.GeoTIFFDataset.md) | Loads and saves raster data files as xarray DataArrays.
 Supports single and multiband GeoTIFFs with CRS validation.
 [safetensors.SafetensorsDataset](safetensors.SafetensorsDataset.md) | Loads and saves data using the SafeTensors library with support for multiple backends like numpy and torch.
 [video.VideoDataset](video.VideoDataset.md) | Loads and saves video data as a sequence of images using OpenCV, supporting various codecs and formats.
+[weaviate.WeaviateVectorStoreDataset](weaviate.WeaviateVectorStoreDataset.md) | ``WeaviateVectorStoreDataset`` loads a handle for adding, searching, and deleting entries in Weaviate vector database collections.